How Well Do You Know the United States Flag Code?

-Today is Flag Day and it's one of those days where many of us fly our flags.
 Flying the flag correctly isn't just good etiquette, it's the law (although I'm pretty sure you won't get arrested).
-It's known as the Flag Code.
-Here's some tips on flying and displaying the American flag.
+It's known as the Flag Code and this is what the law says about flying, displaying, and respecting the American flag:

 1: The flag should be lighted at all times, either by sunlight or by an appropriate light source.